Caitlin-Goodger/ENGR302MonteCarlo/architecture_design/architecture-design.md

 *  The program shall provide an automation of simulation program OpenRocket to give a prediction of the flight performance of a rocket.
 *  The program shall provide likely landing locations based on varying parameters such as launch angle and parachute ejection time, through a form of Monte Carlo simulation to determine whether the flight is safe.
-*  The program shall provide estimate PID control parameters through the simulation.

 ### 1.3 Changes to requirements

-There are currently no changes to the requirements.
+The program originally was scoped to either generate suitable PID control parameters through the simulations, or take PID values as input parameters.
+This because out of scope for this project due to the limitations brought by OpenRocket.
+This feature would require complex and messy changes to OpenRocket and is not well supported.

 ## 2. References